roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-04 ****** byCathartico© "You're here to teach your office pet a lesson about sticking to your rules, Sir Da-Rod."
+"You're here to teach your office pet a lesson about sticking to your rules, Sir Da-Rod."
 I meekly said.
 "I'm sorry for disappointing you, sir."

  The way I responded made me nauseous.
 I acted in a totally submissive way.
 Why did I offer so little resistance?
 Was it really just the fear for my career?
 Why didn't I show some backbone?
 I got angry with myself but kept up my submissive demeanor anyhow.
 D-Rod nodded and started to explain what he had planned for me.